MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

 <h2>Updates</h2>
   <h4>v.1.24.0303</h4>
   <ul>
-  <li> Show/hide password input toggle switch added in some password fields.</li>
+  <li>Show/hide password input toggle switch added in some password fields.</li>
-  <li> Added information for property owners how their monthly fee is calculated.
+  <li>Added information for property owners how their monthly fee is calculated.
 If a fee is component of the monthly fee an indicator is added for this.
 This will help property owner to better understand his fee.</li>
-  <li> Added new component of monthly fee - individual property fee.
+  <li>Added new component of monthly fee - individual property fee.
 Now manager can set such a fee individually for every single property.
 If set, the amount is added to       the pediodical monthly fee.
 All together form the total monthly fee.</li>
-  <li> Some field types have been changed.</li>
+  <li>Some field types have been changed.</li>
+  <li>Improved integration tests.</li>
   </ul>

   <h4>v.1.24.0302</h4>